stoyanovgeorge/customer_churn_prediction/README.md

 * `docker-compose.yaml` - This Docker Compose file sets up a lightweight Airflow environment using the LocalExecutor.
 It removes Redis, CeleryExecutor, Flower, and other unnecessary services, making it more suitable for local development.
 * `main.tf` - This Terraform file sets up infrastructure for an MLflow tracking server and a Docker registry, enabling experiment tracking and container image storage.
 * `variables.tf` - Terraform file defining input variables for configuration, their types and default values.
+* `fastapi_requirements.txt` - Requirements file listing the dependencies for the FastAPI Docker application.
 * `dev.tfvars` - File defining Terraform variables and overriding their default values specified in `variables.tf`.
 * `app/main.py` - FastAPI application file copied into the Docker container to serve prediction requests.